Mentor Madness

 Super Sentence

-With two weeks leading up to game day and another week highlighting this annual event, the Super Bowl experience basically lasts three weeks.
-That’s up to 30,240 minutes of potential attention the NFL can earn from each consumer.
-With those 11 minutes of live action only representing 0.04% of this three week long spectacle, clearly the Super Bowl is about more than professional football.
-It’s about the host city coming to life, a stadium full of fans, the TV commercials, the halftime show, the food and everyone sharing the Super Bowl together.
+Each week, this machine churns attention, but the Super Bowl takes it to another level.
+With two weeks leading up to game day and another week for post-game highlights, the Super Bowl lasts three weeks.
+That’s up to 30,240 minutes of potential attention the National Football League can earn from each consumer.
+With those 11 minutes of live action representing only 0.04% of this three-week long spectacle, clearly the Super Bowl is about more than the game.
+It’s also about the host city coming to life, a stadium full of fans, the TV commercials, the halftime show, the food, and everyone sharing the spectacle together.

 This is not by accident.
 The NFL understands their audience.
-They’ve achieved product-market fit and since 1920, have built around what they do best.
-This entertainment behemoth does American football really well, but $15 Billion in annual revenue doesn’t come from 150 snaps per game.
-It comes from being the best at one thing, then expanding on that with complementing (and profitable) activities.
-This has strengthened their existing fan base, created opportunities to increase their audience and transformed their product into a cultural phenomenon.
+They’ve achieved product-market fit, and since 1920, they’ve built around what they do best.
+This entertainment behemoth does American football really well, but $15 billion in annual revenue doesn’t come from 150 snaps per game.
+It comes from being outstanding at one thing, while not getting complacent.
+This strengthens an existing fan base while allowing experimentation to guide strategic initiatives to further increase the audience.

 Extra Shot

 If your company was given a free Super Bowl commercial, who would be your target audience?
 What story would you tell?
-What action would you want viewers to take and would you be ready to convert attention into trust when they took that action?
+What action would you want viewers to take, and would you be ready to convert attention into trust when they took that action?

 The NFL makes product-market fit look easy, but building something that satisfies true demand is harder than it sounds.
-Avoid getting sacked by admitting your idea isn’t special and that the future of your business relies on your ability to consistently execute.
-Trust that early success relies on clarifying your value proposition, evolving your business based on continued customer discovery and your ability to collaborate with those around you.
-This takes finesse, thick skin and a special combination of urgency mixed with patience, but as you secure more paying customers, you may be given a chance to broaden the impact.
+Avoid getting sacked by admitting that your idea isn’t special and the future of your business relies on your ability to consistently execute.
+Trust that early success relies on clarifying your value proposition and evolving your business based on continued customer discovery and your ability to collaborate with those around you.
+This takes finesse, thick skin and a peculiar combination of urgency mixed with patience.
+As you secure more paying customers, you may be given a chance to broaden the impact.